 PWM signal | |||||

-Waveform Factor = RMS value / average value Crest Factor = Peak value / RMS value |
+Form Factor = RMS value / Average value Crest Factor = Peak value / RMS value |

 Usually, we don't care about the current value when plugging an electric appliance into an outlet.
 And we are even less conscious of the crest factor.
 So why should we consider the crest factor?